coder285-hub/Kartiks-projects/sql-project/DESIGN.md

 * Discussions - Comments: A one-to-many relationship exists because a discussion might contain several comments, but each remark is specific to one discussion or review.

-* Orders - Order Detial: Each order information in the Order_Details table corresponds to a single order in the Orders table.
+* Orders - Order Detial: A one-to-many relationship exists since each order information in the Order_Details table corresponds to a single order in the Orders table.
 This is because each entry in Order_Details corresponds to a single item ordered within an order.
 Each order in the Orders database can include several order details, which indicate that various products are included in the same order.

+* Orders - Books : A one-to-many relationships